VideoAmp/eslint-config-videoamp/README.md

 This package uses ESLint to enforce VideoAmp's code style and provides a shared base configuration for our JavaScript projects.

+We have two other configurations that we primarily use that extend this base, listed below:
+- [`eslint-config-videoamp-react`](https://github.com/VideoAmp/eslint-config-videoamp-react) - Provides extended rules for VideoAmp React projects.
+- [`eslint-config-videoamp-node`](https://github.com/VideoAmp/eslint-config-videoamp-node) - Provides extended rules for VideoAmp Node.js projects.

 ## Install
 ### `yarn`
 ```sh